darothmedia/plant-palace/README.md

 The user will be given several objectives in each level.
 An objective will look like this:

 **I need to pee!
-Clear a path from the bedroom to the bathroom**
+Get me to the bathroom**

 There will be lots of plants obstructing the path.
-Move them out of the way so your player avatar can safely move to the target location.
+Navigate around them so your player avatar can safely move to the target location.

 ### **Functionality & MVPs**

 In Plant Palace, users will be able to:

-* Start, pause, and reset the game board
+* Start and reset the game board
-* Move plants on a top-down 2D grid (up down right left)
 * Move a player on the grid (up down right left)
 * Receive objectives & view the timer for the given objective

 In addition, this project will include:

 * Canvas objects:
     * Plants (top down)
     * Human avatar (top down)
     * Boundaries (walls, furniture)
 * New game / restart buttons
-* An about & Instructions modal
 * A production README